surajitsaikia27/AutoEncoder_MNIST_Fashion/README.md

 Download the MNIST Fashion Dataset https://www.kaggle.com/zalando-research/fashionmnist

-Put the proper path of the dataset in autoencoder.py file , and type
+Put the proper path of the dataset in the autoencoder.py file , and type
 ```
 python autoencoder.py
 ```